-Let’s start with the simple scenario involving three parties: Alice, Bob and Carol.
+Let’s start with a simple scenario involving three parties: Alice, Bob and Carol.
 Alice calls Bob and Bob wants to connect Alice to Carol.
 Bob presses the Blind Transfer button on his desk phone and types Carol’s number.
-His phone hungs up and Alice should be connected to Carol.
-There is also a possibility that Carol will not answer timely or will be busy talking with somebody else.
-In that case, it’s needed to connect Alice to Bob again, and this is easy to implement with existing teleapi features as we’ll see later.
+His phone hangs up and Alice is connected to Carol.
+There is a possibility that Carol will not answer in a timely manner or will be busy talking with somebody else.
+In that case, it’s necessary to connect Alice back to Bob.
+This is easy to implement with existing teleapi features as demonstrated below.

-Transferor.
-Transferor is the one that initates the transfer;
+- Transferor.
+Transferor is the one that initiates the transfer;

-Transferee.
-Transferee is the one that gets transfered;
+- Transferee.
+Transferee is the one that gets transferred;